datagrok-ai/public/help/domains/chem/chem.md

 To learn how to use viewers to explore chemical data, see [this cheminformatics tutorial](ADD LINK).
 To learn about viewers and visualizations in general, see the [Visualize](../../visualize/) section of our documentation.

-### Chemically aware spreadsheet

-The _grid_ viewer includes all features expected from a chemical spreadsheet, such as the ability to input, edit, and display chemical structures.
-You can draw chemical structures manually or enter the structure's identifier, such as SMILES or InChI (see [Sketching and filtering](#sketching-and-filtering)).
-Text notations are presented in 2D by default but can be changed by right-clicking the column header and selecting the **Renderer** > **As Text** checkbox.
-Additionally, you can add new columns with calculated values or visualizations from info panes or context actions.
-The features also include the ability to set permissions for columns, color-code columns, pin rows, and more.
-For more information on how to use the grid viewer, see the [grid documentation](../../visualize/viewers/grid.md) or this [grid tutorial](ADD LINK).

-[GIF]

 ## Structure search

-Datagrok provides several structure search options, including exact, substructure, similarity, and SMARTS searches.
+Datagrok provides several structure search options, including exact, substructure, and similarity searches.
 You can use structure searches to filter your dataset or [query a database](#data-access).

 To filter a dataset, use a sketcher.
 You can draw a substructure manually or use the search bar to find the exact structure by entering SMARTS strings or its identifier, such as SMILES or InChI.
 After applying the filter, Datagrok highlights the queried substructures in the filtered subset.
 For more information on sketching and filtering, see [Sketching and filtering](#sketching-and-filtering).

 ### Similarity and diversity search

 Datagrok offers two analytical tools to help you analyze a collection of molecules based on molecular similarity: _similarity search_ and _diversity search_ (**Menu Ribbon** > **Chem** > **Search**.).
 Similarity search finds structures similar to the reference molecule, while diversity search shows N different classes of compounds present in the dataset.
-Both tools use different distance metrics to fingerprints and rely on descriptors.
+Both tools are based on fingerprints, with the customizable distance metric.

 Both similarity search and diversity search are implemented as _viewers_<!--add link when we have an article on this-->, which means they are interactive and synchronized with other viewers, such as the chemical spreadsheet or info panes.
 This allows you to zoom in on the area of interest and perform common operations like filtering or selection.